Types of Eating Disorders

 Anorexia

-This is the best-known and the most widely studied eating disorder.
+This is the best-known and the most widely studied type of eating disorder.
 Nonetheless, there is still a tremendous mystery about it and like all eating disorders it is difficult to treat.
 Anorexia is an endless cycle of food restriction.
 The restriction may be due to biological factors ranging from genes to highly sensitive nervous systems and different brain mechanisms and hunger cues.
 There is significant heritability of anorexia.

 For far too long, anorexia was presented as a disorder of vanity.
 But while negative body image is an important symptom of the disorder, anorexia has very little to do with vanity.
 In fact, it is becoming increasingly clear that the root causes are likely biological.